 Test Number Parameter Passed What is Tested

-0 1 input of 1
+0 0 Base case

-1 2 recursion of 2
+1 2 Just one level

-2 3 deeper recursion
+2 4 Recursion

-3 4 even more recursion
+3 7 Deeper recursion

 Q4c: PizzaCalc.c

 [50] Write a C program called PizzaCalc to identify the most cost-effective pizza one can order1.
 The tool will take a file as an input (eg., "./PizzaCalc pizzainfo.txt").
 The format of this file is as follows.
 The file is a series of pizza stats, where each entry is 3 lines long.
 The first line is a name to identify the pizza (a string with no spaces), the second line is the diameter of the pizza in inches (a float), and the third line is the cost of the pizza in dollars (another float).
 After the last pizza in the list, the last line of the file is the string "DONE".
 For example: